Special Olympics Southern California (SOSC)

 Spend Wisely

 We work hard to maximize your investment.
-For every $1 raised on behalf of the athletes, 76 cents goes directly to program costs.
-Programs are free to the athletes and their families, so donations are critical to our program.
-Examples of program expenses include equipment, uniforms, transportation, facility fees, background screening costs, official’s fees and more.
+For every $1 raised on behalf of the athletes, 83 cents goes directly to program costs.

-• $100 sponsors an athlete’s training and participation in Athlete Leadership
+• $100 = Sponsor an athlete’s training and participation in Athlete Leadership

-• $500 sponsors an athlete for one year
+• $500 = Sponsor an athlete for one year

 Charity Navigator